HarryAddison/Sonic-Screwdriver/README.md

 Using Sonic Screwdriver is simple!

-Simply change the supernova option sliders, select an instrument, select a musical scale, and then hit "Run".
+Simply change the supernova option sliders, select an instrument, select a musical scale, and then hit "Simulate".
 Sonic Screwdriver will then use [Dalek](https://github.com/tardis-sn/dalek) to produce a supernova spectrum from the options you chose, which will be displayed on the right.
 Sonic Screwdriver will also sonify the spectrum using